-(WB1.20.1and WB1.20.2) The CFSR found that worker visits with parents was an area needing improvement.
+(WB1.20.1 and WB1.20.2) The CFSR found that worker visits with parents was an area needing improvement.
 The CFSR results indicated that, overall, the frequency and quality of worker visits with both mothers and fathers were not sufficient to monitor the safety and well being of the child or promote attainment of case goal.
 The Family Risk Assessment/Reassessment is a reliable tool used to assess risk to children.
 The risk level is used to guide the minimum amount of contact with the family each month for cases opened for ongoing services.
 CD minimum guidelines for very high risk families require workers to have two face-to-face/month contacts with the family and three outside collateral contacts/month.
 High risk level cases require one face-to-face and three collateral contacts/month.
-Moderate risk requires one face-to-face and two collateral/month and low risk requires one face-to-face and one collateral contacts/month.
-The PRR will be revised to more accurately reflect the collateral contacts which are required.
+Moderate risk requires one face-to-face and two collateral/month and low risk requires one face-to-face and one collateral contacts which are required.